centria/advanced-csharp/src/content/part08/part08-1.md

 <Exercise title={'002 Abbreviations'}>

-Fill in the class **Abbreviations** for managing common abbreviations.
+Create the class **Abbreviations** for managing common abbreviations.
 The class must have a constructor, which does not take any parameters.
 The class must also provide the following methods:

 * **public void AddAbbreviation(string abbreviation, string explanation)** adds a new abbreviation and its explanation.
 You can use the **.Add** method for the dictionary and assume we never add the same abbrevation twice.
 * **public bool HasAbbreviation(string abbreviation)** checks if an abbreviation has already been added; returns true if it has and false if it has not.